VirtusaPolarisGTO/NyQL/docs/clauses.md

 Contains set of conditions for a query.

 #### Notes:
-* Every where clause should be separated by `AND` or `OR` unless it is a grouped conditions.
+* Every where clause should be separated by `AND` or `OR` unless it is a grouped condition.
 * Two grouped conditions are supported. `ALL {...}` and `ANY {...}`
+* Use grouped conditions if you want to append parenthesis around several clauses.

 #### Supported Operators
  * **EQ** : Check for equality (=)